-Our products are designed to appeal to affluent international investors, institutions and wealth-management groups.
-They are distributed exclusively through IFAs and the retail operations of financial institutions.
+Our products are designed to appeal to affluent international investors, institutions, and wealth-management groups.
+They are distributed exclusively through Independent Financial Advisers ("IFAs") and the retail operations of financial institutions.

-Our network of Regional Sales Managers provides local language-based support services to financial advisors in key territories around the world, supported by our multi-language online platform, Hansard OnLine.
+Our network of Regional Sales Managers provides local language-based support services to independent financial advisors in key territories around the world, supported by our multi-language online platform, Hansard OnLine.